jaantollander/cloud-trainee-notes/README.md

 **Rahti Deployment**: We need to create a (Docker) container to deploy an application to a container platform.
 Test the container by running it locally.
 Then, tag and push the container to the Rahti image registry.
 Finally, deploy the application from the container image.
 Set up routes and persistent storage.

 - We should better explain how to set up OpenShift permissions inside a container.
-These are major obstacles to deployment.
+Permissions can be challenging to configure properly.
+For example, the container may work fine locally but not on OpenShift.
 - Is there a better way to test if the container works on OpenShift than having to deploy it?
+- Change to OKD4 will significantly improve the web user interface.